 “A Comparison Shopping Service (CSS) is a website that collects product offers from online retailers and then sends users to the retailers’ websites to make a purchase.”

 When your customer searches for a product using the normal Google search function a lot of different results appear.
 For the purposes of CSS, we are going to be talking about the shopping adverts that appear at the top of the results page as pictured in the above image.
 As you can see the results are from different companies showing their Waterproof Dog Beds.
-The listings show the name of the product, price, review stars, company name and in blue at the bottom is the CSS identifier tag.
-In this image you will notice 3 seperate CSS feeds.
+The listings show the name of the product, price, review stars, company name, and in blue at the bottom is the CSS identifier tag.
+In this image you will notice 3 separate CSS feeds.

 The most familiar one is Google but Kelkoo and Shoparize are both big players alongside a growing number of others.
-For your interest we are using Shoparize as you can see by the Dogs Dogs Dogs advert.
+For your interest, we are using Shoparize as you can see by the Dogs Dogs Dogs advert.

 Why use a CSS?